Core self-evaluations: Positive/negative affectivity (PA/NA)

 Affective disposition, the tendency to primarily experience either positive or negative emotional states, has frequently been studied as a correlate of job satisfaction.
 Although affective disposition does influence job satisfaction, a measure of positive or negative affectivity does not explain unique variance in job satisfaction beyond that explained by the individual core self-evaluations of self-esteem and neuroticism.
 In fact, measures of core self-evaluations explain significant variance in job and life satisfaction not explained by the PA/NA scales.

 Measurement

-Previously, attempts to measure the CSE trait were indirect, requiring the trait to be extracted from the four scales that measured each individual trait.
+Previously, attempts to measure the CSE trait were indirect, requiring the trait to be extracted from the four scales that measured each trait.
 However, a direct core self-evaluation scale, the CSES, has recently been developed and proven both reliable and valid.
 Although some researchers still favor using the individual trait scales to measure core self-evaluations, the use of the direct measure is growing more popular in recent literature.

 There are several reasons the previous indirect measurement of the CSE trait was considered a limitation of CSE research: